electron/electron/docs/api/browser-window.md

       the specified `preload` script in a separate JavaScript context.
 Defaults to `false`.
-The context that the `preload` script runs will have full access to the `document` and `window` globals, however these will not be the same `document/window` objects in the browserWindow.
-The preload script will use its own set of JavaScript builtins (`Array`, `Object`, `JSON`, etc.) and will be isolated from any changes made to the global environment by the loaded page.
+The context that the `preload` script runs will have full access to the `document` and `window` globals, however these will not be the same `document`/`window` objects in the browserWindow—properties set on `window` in the preload script will not be visible to the loaded content.
+The preload script will use
+      its own set of JavaScript builtins (`Array`, `Object`, `JSON`, etc.) and will be isolated from any changes made to the global environment by the loaded page.
 See `sandbox` or `webFrame.executeJavaScriptInIsolatedWorld`